Offering Comprehensive,Skilled Representation

 When your loved one has been arrested for a drug offense in Oklahoma, it can be extremely worrying — especially if you are miles away, living out of state on the West or East Coasts or in Texas.

 We understand that you desperately want to know what will happen to them and what they might face in the months and years to come.
+That is why hiring a Norman defense attorney can be one of the most important steps you take.

 A Breakdown Of The Process